 3. Explore your options.

 We all know the popular careers available to us—doctor, lawyer, teacher, etc. However, the job market is so much more diverse.
-Consider options that you may not have thought about before: Immigration Consultant, Conference Planner, Social Media Marketer, Chocolatier, etc. There’s a job for everything!
+Consider options that you may not have thought about before: Immigration Consultant Diploma, Conference Planner, Social Media Marketer, Chocolatier, etc. There’s a job for everything!

 4. Try an internship.